 - 5.2. g.5.
-Establishing adequate due process protections for adjunct faculty. - 5.2. g.6.
-Providing the opportunity to participate in shared governance. - 5.2. g.7.
-And finally, monitoring and refining policies and practices to provide continuous improvement in the meeting the needs of USM adjunct faculty. - 5.3.
-Attract, develop, retain and support high quality staff through the following: - 5.3.a.
-Develop, implement, and secure competitive salaries and benefits for System staff. - 5.3.b.
+Establish adequate due process protections for adjunct faculty. - 5.2. g.6.
+Provide the opportunity to participate in shared governance. - 5.2. g.7.
+And finally, monitor and refine policies and practices to provide continuous improvement in meeting the needs of USM adjunct faculty. - 5.3.
+Attract, develop, retain, and support high-quality staff through the following: - 5.3.a.
+Develop, implement, and secure competitive salaries and benefits for system staff. - 5.3.b.
 Work with the USM Council of System Staff (CUSS) to encourage and promote appropriate policies and practices related to staff training, professional development, and participation in shared governance. - 5.3.c.
-Work to identify best practices and resources for staff development and training at peer institutions and systems, with particular attention to identifying practices that can be implemented and shared across System institutions. - 5.3.d.
-Continue to support and monitor both at the System level and campus level the effectiveness of ongoing staff professional development programs, including staff orientation and development programs, staff mentoring programs, and programs designed to recognize the universities' most distinguished staff. - 5.3.e.
+Work to identify best practices and resources for staff development and training at peer institutions and systems, with particular attention to identifying practices that can be implemented and shared. - 5.3.d.
+Continue to support and monitor both at the system and campus levels the effectiveness of ongoing staff professional development programs, including staff orientation and development programs, staff mentoring programs, and programs designed to recognize the universities' most distinguished staff. - 5.3.e.
 Support the development and implementation of hiring and retention practices that lead to greater quality and diversity among staff. - 5.4.
-Build and maintain world class facilities through the following: - 5.4.a.
-Increase capital spending under the Governor's Capital Improvement Program by up to \$600 million over the next five years, with the primary goal of using this increase to address critical shortages in laboratory space essential for maintaining Maryland's competitive edge in sponsored research, and the infrastructure to support the State's innovation economy. - 5.4.b.
-Coordinate capital planning and programming with Systemwide goals and strategies for expanding access and degree attainment, particularly in critical economic and workforce areas (i.e., STEM, health care, education, security). - 5.4.c.
+Build and maintain world-class facilities through the following: - 5.4.a.
+Increase capital spending under the Governor's Capital Improvement Program by up to \$600 million over the next five years, with the primary goal of using this increase to address critical shortages in laboratory space essential for maintaining Maryland's competitive edge in sponsored research, and the infrastructure to support the state's innovation economy.

+- 5.4.b.
+Coordinate capital planning and programming with systemwide goals and strategies for expanding access and degree attainment, particularly in critical economic and workforce areas (i.e., STEM, health care, education, cybersecurity). - 5.4.c.
 Continue to develop and update regularly facilities master plans that are integrated with the institutional and USM strategic plans. - 5.4.d.
 Continue to enhance capital funding for building renovation, infrastructure, and facilities renewal to protect the state's investment in physical assets. - 5.4.e.
-Coordinate capital planning and programming with Systemwide strategies for the use of technology to boost transformation of the academic model. - 5.4.f.
-Plan, staff and launch a multi-billion dollar capital campaign that will support implementation of key elements of the strategic plan ranging from capital facilities to those focused on access, attainment, competitiveness, and transformation as well. - 5.4.g.
-Maintain the System's focus on effective project management and stewardship of its capital resources.
+Coordinate capital planning and programming with systemwide strategies for the use of technology to boost transformation of the academic model. - 5.4.f.
+Plan, staff, and launch a multibillion-dollar capital campaign that will support implementation of key elements of the strategic plan ranging from capital facilities to those focused on access, attainment, competitiveness, and transformation. - 5.4.g.
+Maintain the system's focus on effective project management and stewardship of its capital resources.